AbsaOSS/generate-release-notes/README.md

 ## Motivation

-Purpose of this tool is:
-- Provide the ability to categorize release notes by labels, aligning with project's organizational needs.
-- Support detailed contributor acknowledgment, enhancing team recognition.
-- Include a feature for detecting potential documentation gaps, ensuring thoroughness in our release notes.
-- This tool is essential for maintaining high-quality, well-organized documentation in our development process.
+Generate Release Notes action is dedicated to enhance the quality and organization of project documentation.
+Its primary purpose is to categorize release notes according to various labels, perfectly aligning with the unique organizational needs of each project.
+In addition, it offers robust support for acknowledging the efforts of contributors, thereby fostering a sense of recognition and appreciation within the team.
+Another noteworthy feature of this tool is its capability to detect potential gaps in documentation, ensuring that release notes are comprehensive and leave no stone unturned.
+Well maintained release notes are a vital component in maintaining high-quality, meticulously organized documentation, which is indispensable in the development process.
+This repository reflects our commitment to excellence in project documentation and team collaboration.

 ## Setup and Usage